All about iron and why we need it in our diet

 “While our bodies are good at storing iron – mostly in the form of haemoglobin (a blood protein) – we can’t make iron, so we have to get all of our daily requirements through the foods we eat,” says Stride.

-Iron-rich foods includes red meat, fish, poultry, and wholegrain or fortified cereals (see boxes for top sources), so a well-balanced diet that includes animal products should usually give you what you need.
+Iron-rich foods includes red meat, fish, poultry and wholegrain or fortified cereals (see boxes for top sources), so a well-balanced diet that includes animal products should usually give you what you need.
 However, it’s important to note that you’ll only absorb some of the iron you eat.
-“There are two types of iron – heme iron from animal sources and non-heme iron from plant sources,” says Stride.
-“Heme iron is more readily absorbed than non-heme iron, with around 25 per cent of the iron from animal sources being absorbed compared to only two and eight per cent from plant sources,” she says.
-So, you can see how vegetarians and vegans need to plan their food choices more carefully to meet their iron requirements, which is 18mg a day for women aged 19 to 50 with an additional 9mg a day required during pregnancy.
+“There are two types of iron – haem iron from animal sources and non-haem iron from plant sources,” says Stride.
+“Heam iron is more readily absorbed than non-haem iron, with around 25 per cent of the iron from animal sources being absorbed compared to only two and eight per cent from plant sources,” she says.
+So you can see how vegetarians and vegans need to plan their food choices more carefully to meet their iron requirements, which is 18mg a day for women aged 19 to 50 with an additional 9mg a day required during pregnancy.

 Boost your iron intake

 Vitamin C is the magic partner to pump up your iron absorption.
-It boosts your body’s ability to absorb non-heme iron, so loading your plate with foods such as bell peppers, berries, and Brussels sprouts is a good idea.
+It boosts your body’s ability to absorb non-haem iron, so loading your plate with foods such as capsicum, berries and Brussels sprouts is a good idea.

-“To help you get enough of this essential mineral, opt for a cereal that’s fortified with iron; eat lean red meat such as beef or pork two to three times a week, and combine your meals with vitamin-C rich foods like kiwifruit or bell peppers,” suggests Stride.
+“To help you get enough of this essential mineral, opt for a cereal that’s fortified with iron; eat lean red meat such as beef or pork two to three times a week, and combine your meals with vitamin-C rich foods like kiwifruit or capsicum,” suggests Stride.

 Do you need iron supplements?

 If you think you might be low in iron, don’t head for the supplement aisle just yet – see your doctor first to have your ferritin (iron levels) checked.
-“Iron doesn't naturally wear out – you can’t lose it from your body unless you bleed it out, so it’s possible to overdose on it,” says Dr. Mansberg.
+“Iron doesn't naturally wear out – you can’t lose it from your body unless you bleed it out, so it’s possible to overdose on it,” says Dr Mansberg.
 The upper limit for iron intake is 45mg a day for women and men.
 Above this, you risk toxicity.
 In extreme cases iron overload can damage internal organs and increase the risk of heart attacks, diabetes, and even some cancers, according to research.
-So, resist the temptation to self-diagnose.
+So resist the temptation to self-diagnose.
 “I wouldn't be taking an over-the-counter supplement without a blood test or regular monitoring by your doctor,” says Dr Mansberg.
-Another reason not to take supplements lightly: “Iron tablets are non-heme iron, which means they’re poorly absorbed by the gastrointestinal tract and tend to stay put, causing bloating and constipation,” she adds.
+Another reason not to take supplements lightly: “Iron tablets are non-haem iron, which means they’re poorly absorbed by the gastrointestinal tract and tend to stay put, causing bloating and constipation,” she adds.
 “I’ve never met a woman who enjoys that.”
 Fair point.

 Sources of iron